imhicihu/incunnabilia-early-book-digitization/README.md

 * Repo owner or admin
      * Contact `imhicihu at gmail dot com`
 * Other community or team contact
      * Check [Board](https://bitbucket.org/imhicihu/incunnabilia-early-book-digitization/addon/bitbucket-trello-addon/trello-board).
-Any idea (even the crazy ones) will be warm wellcome.
+Any idea (even the crazy ones) will be warm welcome.